michielskobe/rnd-final-project/docs/project/petalinux.md

 ### Upgrading Bluez5

 We changed the name of the bluez5 bitbake file **bluez5_5.65.bb** to **bluez5_5.79.bb** so that version 5.79 will be downloaded from the kernel.org website.
 In the include file, two lines should be added so that the neccessary files are incorporated in the installation process.
+The following code snippet can be found at line 112 in this file.

 ```diff
     FILES:${PN} += " \